 Dedicate at least five hours to the Journal every week, with longer hours the closer we get to publication

-Available to attend compulsory Board meetings
+Available to attend mandatory Board meetings

 Senior Editors, Print

-You will guide the development of the Journal's next issue from conception, through the editing and publication phases.
-You will provide input on what theme you think the issue should focus on, and will work closely with the Editor in Chief and Managing Editor for Print to make sure that the quality and profile of solicited articles is appropriate for the issue.
-Senior editors reports to the Managing Editor for Print.
+The two Senior Editors will guide the development of the Journal's next issue from conception through editing publication.
+During the editorial process, you will identify, cultivate, and maintain relationships with contributing authors, provide editorial feedback when required, and research and contact potential peer reviewers.
+You will work closely with the Editor in Chief and Managing Editor for Print to make sure that the quality and profile of solicited articles is appropriate for the issue.
+Senior Editors report to the Managing Editor for Print.